 We were finally settled in Lake Havasu City.
 It took a few days, but we got everything organized in the new camper.

 We also wanted to explore the surrounding cities, so we decided to take a trip up to Bullhead City where we stopped for lunch and talked about spending the day shooting guns in the desert.
 The former owner of our camper was telling us we could shoot anywhere in the desert as long as we were more than 1 mile from any occupied building.
-And we found out that the state of AZ has a constitutional carry law, which means I didn’t need to have a permit or license to shoot.
+We found out that the state of AZ has a constitutional carry law, which means I didn’t need to have a permit or license to shoot.
 So we got out of the city and headed west toward Golden Valley, where we had passed a lot of open land on our way to look at the camper a few days prior.